Accounting Schools in Massachusetts

 - Pass the Uniform CPA Examination.

 - Apply for a license.

-1. Complete a 150 semester hour or 225 quarter hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of acceptable coursework in accounting.

 2. Pass the Uniform CPA Examination.